DuckDuckPig/CH-ACWE/README.md

 - The Jupyter Notebook `visulization_earlyData.ipynb` generates a plot from the data created by `analizeTempEffects.py` for a block of CRs.
 - The Jupyter Notebook `visulization_earlyData.ipynb` generates a plot from the data created by `analizeTempEffects.py` for the specific CR the user chooses in the `Key Variables` cell.
 - The Jupyter Notebook `visulization_IndividualExamples-SingleCR.ipynb` generates a plot showing the IOU into the future for each user-specified entry in the user-specified CR.
 Both variables are in the `Key Variables` cell.

+### Effects of Confidence Map Optimization
+The standard implementation of ACWE confidence maps optimizes ensemble generation by relying on the previous finalized segmentation as input for generating the next segmentation in the ensemble.
+In order to determine how this process effects final segmentation quality, the following tools are provided.

+- The script `TimeCheck.py` can be used to determine the speed increase offered by the optimized confidence map process (`runACWEconfidenceLevelSet_Default.py`) over the non-optimized approach (`runACWEconfidenceIndependent_Old.py`).
+  - In order to run this script the user will need to un-comment, in `runACWEconfidenceLevelSet_Default.py` and `runACWEconfidenceIndependent_Old.py`, all blocks with the header `Time` as well as the variables in the `Time ACWE` section of the `Key Variables` cell ***prior*** to running either script on the specified CR.
+  - The variable `CR` in the `Key Variables` cell must match across all three aforementioned scripts.